How To Retain A Tenant?

 Now, this is certainly an effective way to retain a tenant, but, that is not all.
 You may have to make certain monetary compromises, too, to be able to do that.

-As a basic rule, monthly rents increase by 10 per cent at the end of lease expiry.
+As a basic rule, monthly rents are increased by a mutually-agreed amount at the end of lease expiry.
 Eleven months after living in your premises, the tenant has to increase the rent to be able to renew the rent agreement.
 This is also the time you wait for.
 It is only fair that there is an annual hike in your regular income.
 Fair and lucrative as it does look, this legally accepted norm in the rental market is not without its shortcomings.
 Even if you are a great landlord who has been there for your tenant in the time of his need and have addressed all their issues as and when the needed arose, this year-after-year increase in the rent is going to reach its peak at some point.
 Someone who rented a unit for Rs 15,000 five years back may not be willing to pay Rs 20,000 now, even if the hike is fair and justified.

 At this juncture, you would either have to put a pause on the rent hike or be willing to find a new tenant who would have no problem in paying you're the money which you think is rightly claimed.
 In case you choose the later, do not forget to factor in the time and resources you will be investing in finding a new tenant.
 Also, it may so happen that you are not able to immediately find a suitable tenant.
 In such a case, you will be suffering monthly monetary, and despite that will be paying taxes for the same.